 This seemed like a slightly daunting task given the roughly 287,085 people within HoCo’s 253 square miles compared to Strafford County, NH, (our previous home) which has roughly 123,143 people within its 384 square miles (according to Wiki).
 After six months of intense research observing the HoCo parents in their natural habitat, I have discovered great resources for following their migratory patterns and prime opportunities to stage meetings.
 I can’t say baby Co and I have a fully formed tribe after just six months, but we are meeting a lot of people who can relate to ‘our situation’ and we are having a lot of fun along the way.
 In case you were wondering… these are not groups or places that have given me money, or gifts, or cookies to promote them (but how awesome would that be!?) and I’m sure they have no clue that I am doing so.

 - Meetup is a very popular way to join local parents at various events.
-Many of the groups offer a free 30-day trial.
-One group, Howard County Parents Of Little Ones (HoCo POLO), is free for parents due to local sponsors who cover the annual costs of hosting the site in exchange for advertising opportunities about group classes.
-The other group I belong to, Columbia Moms, involves a $12/ year fee and offers more regular opportunities for local walks and small group socialization.
+Howard County Parents Of Little Ones (HoCo POLO), is free for parents due to local sponsors who cover the annual costs of hosting the site for the opportunity to offer the parents information on programming for their children.
+Another local group, Columbia Moms, involves a $12/ year fee and offers regular opportunities for local walks and small group socialization.

 - Columbia Families In Nature (CFIN) has a website and a Facebook page where they offer weekly outings that emphasize play and education in and about nature.
 What I really like about this group is that they have a smaller group of “seedling” events specifically designed for babies through age two.